mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 the case though and **web apps are now capable of offering equal if not better user experiences compared to native apps**.
-Combined with almost instantaneous load times and superior discoverability, Progressive Web Apps are clearly the better choice than native apps in a large number of scenarios now.
+Combined with almost instantaneous load times and superior discoverability, Progressive Web Apps are clearly the better choice than native apps in a large number of scenarios now – [Appscope](https://appsco.pe) is a great resource for discovering PWAs of all kinds.

 This has only been the case relatively recently though.
 While Chrome and Firefox supported Service Workers (which are the main building block for PWAs)